Charles H. Rivkin

 Urmila previously worked as a senior consultant at the Albright Stonebridge Group, where she assisted U.S. and multinational companies, and international foundations, on understanding the impact of political and regulatory environments in overseas growth markets mainly in the South Asian and MENA regions.
 Prior to that she spent several years working for IHS Jane’s as a senior associate and consultant.
 Urmila has lived and worked in the UK, Middle East and South Asia.
 She received a Bachelor’s degree at McGill University and a Master’s degree at the London School of Economics & Political Science.

-Anissa Brennan is Senior Vice President of International Affairs and Trade Policy for the Motion Picture Association (MPA).
+Anissa Brennan is Senior Vice President of Global Policy and Federal Affairs for the Motion Picture Association (MPA).
 Ms. Brennan works with federal government agencies and Congress to reduce foreign trade barriers and improve the protection of intellectual property in foreign markets for the U.S. motion picture, television programming and home entertainment industries.
-Ms. Brennan previously served on the International Trade Advisory Committee for Intellectual Property and is MPA’s representative to numerous industry associations including the U.S. Chamber’s Global IP Center, the International Intellectual Property Alliance and the Alliance for Fair Trade with India.
+Ms. Brennan previously served on the International Trade Advisory Committee for Intellectual Property and is MPA’s representative to numerous industry associations including the U.S. Chamber’s Global IP Center, the International Intellectual Property Alliance and the Alliance for Trade Enforcement.
 She currently serves on the Industry Trade Advisory Committee for Services.

 Prior to joining MPA, she worked in the State Department’s Bureau of Economic and Business Affairs as the Department’s expert on trade in services, representing the State Department at World Trade Organization and various free trade agreement negotiations.
 Her other policy portfolios included government procurement, trade capacity building, cultural diversity, and temporary entry.
 Brennan entered the State Department as a Presidential Management Fellow from the US Department of Labor’s Bureau of International Labor Affairs (ILAB).
 While with ILAB, Brennan focused on the NAFTA’s labor side agreement.
 She earned her M.A. in International Development with a concentration in Human Rights from the University of Denver and her B.A. from James Madison University.

-Marilyn Gordon began at the Motion Picture Association 33 years ago in 1985.
-Marilyn is the Senior Vice President and head of the Advertising Administration, and is responsible for the review of all advertising and publicity materials created for motion pictures submitted for a rating, prior to their use and distribution to the general public.
+Marilyn Gordon began at the Motion Picture Association 37 years ago in 1985.
+Marilyn is the Senior Vice President, Chairman of Advertising and Vice Chairman of the Classification and Rating Administration, and is responsible for the review of all advertising and publicity materials created for motion pictures submitted for a rating, prior to their use and distribution to the general public.
 As SVP, she enforces the advertising standards and is held accountable for a fair review of all materials submitted by member companies and independent distributors.
 Marilyn’s role necessitates the constant monitoring of current events, trends, and sensitivities, and must be in touch with how consumers will react to advertising in the marketplace, especially as directed to children.
 As appropriate, she formulates new guidelines, in order to protect both the organization’s constituency and the general public.
 Marilyn reports directly to the Chairman and CEO, Ambassador Charles Rivkin.

 Marilyn joined the MPA as Assistant to the Director of Advertising Administration, and has been promoted many times throughout her MPA tenure.
 Prior to joining the MPA, Marilyn was Circulation Manager for an educational magazine The American School Board Journal in Chicago, Illinois.